asyncapi/parser-js/README.md

 ### Circular references

 Parser dereferences all circular references by default.
 In addition, to simplify interactions with the parser, the following is added:
 - `x-parser-circular` property is added to the root of the AsyncAPI document to indicate that the document contains circular references.
-Tooling developer that doesn't want to support circular references and quickly fail any action by checking this field or a special method `hasCircular`.
+Tooling developer that doesn't want to support circular references can use the `hasCircular` method to check the document and provide a proper message to the user.
 - `x-parser-circular` property is added to every schema where circular reference starts.
 You should use `isCircular` method on a Schema model like `document.components().schema('RecursiveSelf').properties()['selfChildren'].isCircular()`.

 ### Develop